Leslie Ward: Background

 Ward started caricaturing while still at school at Eton College, using his classmates and school masters as subjects.
 In 1867 his bust of his brother was exhibited at the Royal Academy in London.
-At school Ward had been an unexceptional student, and after he left Eton in 1869 his father encouraged him to train as an architect.
+At school, Ward had been an unexceptional student, and after he left Eton in 1869 his father encouraged him to train as an architect.
 Ward was too afraid to tell his father that he wanted to be an artist and he spent an unhappy year in the office of the architect Sydney Smirke, who was a family friend.
 The artist W. P. Frith spoke to Ward's father on his behalf, and after a great deal of arguing he finally agreed to support his son's training as an artist, and Ward entered the Royal Academy Schools in 1871.
 In 1873 he sent some of his work to Thomas Gibson Bowles, four years after Vanity Fair was founded.
 This led to him being hired to replace "Ape" (Carlo Pellegrini), who had temporarily left the magazine after falling out with Bowles.
 As his nom de crayon, Ward suggested to Bowles that he use the name "Spy", meaning "to observe secretly, or to discover at a distance or in concealment".
 Ward's Spy signature was similar to Pellegrini's stylised Ape.

 Vanity Fair

 Ward drew 1,325 cartoons for Vanity Fair between 1873 and 1911, many of which captured the personality of his subjects.
 His portraits of royalty, nobility, and women, however, were over-sympathetic, if not sycophantic.
 Later, as he became a member of Society himself, he became even more of a complimentary portraitist, moving from caricature to what he termed "characteristic portraits", a charge he acknowledged in his autobiography Forty Years of "Spy", published in 1915.

 Ward worked methodically, often from memory, after observing his 'victims' at the racecourse, in the law courts, in church, in the academy lecture theatre, or in the lobby of the Houses of Parliament.
 Sometimes they came to his studio to pose in their robes or uniforms.
 A caricaturist, Ward believed, was born, not made.
 He observed, "A good memory, an eye for detail, and a mind to appreciate and grasp the whole atmosphere and peculiarity of the 'subject' are of course essentials."
 A caricature, he noted, should never depend on a physical defect, nor should it be forced.
 "If I could sum up the art in a sentence it would be that caricature should be a comic impression with a kindly touch, and always devoid of vulgarity."

 In an 1897 interview given by Oliver Armstrong Fry (editor of Vanity Fair) to Frank Banfield of Cassell's Magazine, it was reported that Ward received between £300 and £400 per portrait.
-Ward was the most famous Vanity Fair artist; indeed, the whole genre of caricatures are often referred to as "Spy cartoons".
+Ward was the most famous Vanity Fair artist; indeed, the whole genre of caricatures is often referred to as "Spy cartoons".
 He worked for Vanity Fair for over forty years, producing more than half of the 2,387 caricatures published.